pathuey/database/db-23c-fundamentals/authorization/schema-privileges.md

   If you add another paragraph, add 3 spaces before the line.

+6. Example with bold **text**.

+    If you add another paragraph, add 3 spaces before the line.

 ## Task 2: <what is the action in this step>

 1. Sub step 1 - tables sample